-[CP1.3: 56] Create policy.
+[CP1.3: 66] Create policy.

 The SSG guides the rest of the organization by creating or contributing to software security policy that satisfies internal, regulatory, and customer-driven security requirements.
 The policy includes a unified approach for satisfying the (potentially lengthy) list of security drivers at the governance level.
-As a result, project teams can avoid keeping up with the details involved in complying with all applicable regulations.
+As a result, project teams can avoid keeping up with the details involved in complying with all applicable regulations or other mandates.
 Likewise, project teams don’t need to relearn customer security requirements on their own.
 The SSG policy documents are sometimes focused around major compliance topics such as the handling of PII or the use of cryptography.
 In some cases, policy documents relate directly to the SSDL and its use in the firm.
 Because they’re so new, codifying decisions about IoT, cloud, and mobile architectures can add some much needed pizzazz to the policy discussion.
 Similarly, it may be necessary to explain what can and can’t be automated into CI/CD and continuous deployment pipelines.
 Architecture standards and coding guidelines are not examples of software security policy.
 On the other hand, policy that prescribes and mandates the use of coding guidelines and architecture standards for certain categories of applications does count.
 Policy is what is permitted and denied at the initiative level.
 If it’s not mandatory, it’s not policy.